Dr. Ning Tang, PhD, trauma therapist in Raleigh, NC, smiling outdoors in soft natural light.

 Specialties and Therapeutic Approach

-Dr. Ning Tang, Ph.D., is a counseling psychologist and trauma therapist in Raleigh, NC, who specializes in trauma-informed care and evidence-based treatment of PTSD and trauma-related disorders.
-She treats PTSD, anxiety, depression, bipolar disorder, insomnia and sleep issues, OCD, grief, chronic pain, identity concerns, relationship challenges, anger, race, gender, and sexual orientation related stress, adjustment difficulties, academic and career issues, and self-esteem.
+Dr. Ning Tang, Ph.D., is a counseling psychologist and trauma therapist in Raleigh, NC.
+She specializes in trauma-informed care and evidence-based treatment of PTSD and trauma-related disorders.
+Dr. Tang treats: PTSD, anxiety, depression, bipolar disorder, insomnia and sleep issues, OCD, grief, chronic pain, identity concerns, relationship challenges, anger, race, gender, and sexual orientation related stress, adjustment difficulties, academic and career issues, and self-esteem.
 Dr. Tang offers care to individuals and couples in-person in Raleigh, NC and via telehealth throughout the state of NC.
 She provides evidence-based, compassionate care tailored to each client’s needs.

 Her therapeutic style is collaborative, flexible, and deeply compassionate.
 Dr. Tang integrates a wide range of approaches, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Cognitive Processing Therapy (CPT), Prolonged Exposure Therapy (PE), Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), mindfulness-based interventions, and self-compassion practices.
 Dr. Tang also integrates Expressive Arts Therapy, combining creativity and psychology to help clients express what feels hard to say, uncover insight, and heal through the process of creation itself.
 She tailors these tools to the unique needs of each client, helping them move through suffering and reconnect with meaning, values, and a sense of wholeness.